170 cm to Inches: A practical guide to Metric-Imperial Conversion

 Before diving into the conversion, let's briefly review the two systems involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
 This makes conversions within the system relatively straightforward.
 The fundamental units are the meter (m) for length, the kilogram (kg) for mass, and the second (s) for time.
-Derived units, like the centimeter (cm), are easily related to these base units (1 cm = 0.01 m).
+Derived units, like the centimeter (cm), are easily related to these base units (1 cm = 0.On top of that, 01 m).
 The metric system is the preferred system for scientific work and is widely used globally.

 The imperial system, also known as the US customary system, is a collection of units with a less systematic and often inconsistent relationship between them.
 While it uses inches, feet, yards, and miles for length, the conversion factors are not based on simple powers of 10.
 This often makes conversions more complex and error-prone.
 The imperial system is still prevalent in certain countries, notably the United States.